Child Care Waiting List

 Child Care Waiting List FAQs

-We know that being on a long waiting list can be frustrating, so we've put together frequently asked questions(FAQs) and answers with the hope that this information will be helpful to you.
-If you have any questions not answered here please contact us.
-Thank you for your patience!
+I know that being on a long waiting list can be frustrating, so I've put together these frequently asked questions (FAQs) and answers with the hope that this information will be helpful to you while you wait for a child care opening.

 1. How long is the waiting list?

 The length of the waiting list varies, but is generally longer for children under two years than for children over two years old.
-Amy & Kids Co. has a licensed capacity of up to eight if all children are two years old or older, however the number of children we can care for is reduced depending on how many children are under the age of two.
+Amy & Kids Co. has a licensed capacity of up to eight if all children are two years old or older, however the number of children I can care for is reduced depending on how many children are under the age of two.

 2. Will a part time opening be available sooner than full time?